animehunter123/copypasta2/README.md

 * Open a web browser to localhost:3000, and upload a file or a note, and it will save those to ./data/files or ./data/notes

 # Todo
-* need meteorjs to allow ANY TYPE OF FILE UPLOAD (currently it is only TEXTUPLOAD, not pdf/zip) IT ALSO NEEDS MAX LIMIT of 50MB, and MAX TIME FOR 14 days, and each card should say timeleft until autodelete
-* the totalsize has a border css which doesnt match the others
-* the copybutton isnt working
-* the card LINES need to be MAX LIMITED to like 5 lines or something
-* need 14 day autodelete
 * need autofocus on uploadmodal, as well as initialpageload, then autofocus on modaltext area, then on CLOSE focus back to upload button for keyboard nativity

 * need top page cards to have a navigate to url button